VMelnalksnis/Gnomeshade/README.md

 ### Server

-* A debian package is provided, which can be installed using `sudo dpkg -i filename.deb`
+* A debian package is provided, which can be installed using `sudo dpkg -i gnomeshade.deb`
 * For additional web server setup, see [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-6.0)
 * To automatically import data with Nordigen,